 Sustainable Research Pathways 2015

-In 2015, Sustainable Horizons Institute and Lawrence Berkeley National lab partnered together with an innovative idea to increase in the breadth and quality of the Computing Sciences workforce.
-This idea led to the emergence of a new program: the Sustainable Research Pathways (SRP) program.
-The SRP Program originated as a method to connect scientists from underrepresented groups with scientists at larger institutions, like Berkeley Lab, to support them in building connections and ongoing research collaborations.
-In 2015, SHI and LBNL supported 16 faculty to attend the pilot SRP workshop to share their research and explore research collaborations.
-The program results were even greater than ever expected, and many of the participants continue to benefit from the strong connections they made with scientists at the lab.
+In 2015, a partnership between Sustainable Horizons Institute (SHI) and Lawrence Berkeley National Laboratory led to the creation of the Sustainable Research Pathways (SRP) program.
+The goal of SRP is to connect computing sciences faculty and students from underrepresented groups (minorities, women, people with disabilities, first generation scholars, smaller colleges & universities) with staff at Berkeley Lab, and form research collaborations.
+SHI and LBNL supported 16 faculty to attend the pilot SRP workshop, share their research, and explore research collaborations.
+The program outcomes were greater than expected, and many of the participants continue to benefit from the strong connections they made with scientists at the lab.

-The SRP Program began its organizing process as faculty from a variety of institutions, such as Tuskegee University, Southern University, A&M College, and Harvard University, submitted applications to attend a “matching” workshop at Berkeley Lab.
-After a team reviewed applicants, invitations were sent to selected participants.
-A few months later in December 2015, 16 faculty members were funded to attend the workshop at Berkeley Lab.
-During this fast-paced one-day workshop, invited faculty had the opportunity to showcase their research and abilities during a poster session, helping lab staff explore possible areas of research collaboration with the faculty members.
+The SRP Program began as faculty from a variety of institutions, including: Tuskegee University, Southern University and A&M College, and Harvard University, submitted applications to attend a “matching” workshop at Berkeley Lab.
+After a team reviewed applications, invitations were sent to selected participants.
+A few months later in December 2015, 16 faculty members were funded to attend a workshop at Berkeley Lab.
+During this fast-paced one-day workshop, faculty had the opportunity to showcase their research and abilities during a poster session, as an audience of Berkeley Lab staff sought possibilities research collaborations.
 The workshop concluded with mini-meetings between lab staff and faculty to facilitate partnerships for the summer research experience.
 After matches were made, SHI helped faculty and their students prepare for the summer research program, which ran from the beginning of June through early August 2016.

 My experience here at the lab has been a great one.
 Through the program I’ve been exposed to a lot of new and interesting topics and ideas that I never would have known about were it not for this program.
 I’ve met some outstanding people here who were kind enough to listen and impart some knowledge on me that will last with me long after my stay here.